PREVACID 24HR OTC

 <18yrs: not recommended.

 Liver disease.
 Heartburn >3 months.
 Chest or shoulder pain.
 Frequent wheezing.
 Unexplained weight loss.
 Nausea/vomiting.
 Stomach pain.
 Reevaluate if condition continues or worsens after 14 days.
+Require >1 course of treatment every 4 months.
 Pregnancy.
 Nursing mothers.

 May affect or be affected by blood-thinning agents (eg, warfarin), antifungals, digoxin, theophylline, tacrolimus, mycophenolate mofetil, atazanavir, methotrexate.

 Proton pump inhibitor.

 Caps—14, 28, 42

 - Adjunctive Therapies for Bipolar Disorder Show Promise, Need More Evidence